 Activity #5: Volunteer

+This happens to be my favorite activity.
 This is always a great option if you want to meet people and feel like you’re making a difference.
 I always enjoy volunteering because it gives me a better understanding of the place I’m visiting.
 It’s nice to see a place from a different perspective other than the traditional, touristy, consumerist angle.

 Activity #6: Set up a tour with a local on likealocalguide.com